gabegm/gabriel/content/posts/Deploying-My-First-SpringBoot-Code-To-Production.md

 * [Spring Boot Tutorial](https://www.freecodecamp.org/news/spring-boot-tutorial-build-fast-modern-java-app/) (~2 hours)
   * This is a hand-on introduction if you're not afraid of getting your hands dirty
 * [Data Structures](https://www.youtube.com/watch?v=RBSGKlAvoiM) (8 hours) OR [Problem Solving](https://neetcode.io/) (150 problems)
-  * As you start cover all the basics, you'll probaly want to move towards grokking data structures.
-I recommend following the video course and using the problems for practice.
+  * As you start cover all the basics, you'll probaly want to move towards grasping data structures.
+I recommend following the video course and using the problem set for practice.

 ---